br33dlove/UiWrapper/README.md

 Note that I haven't added a method for navigating to the data details screen, as that doesn't impact the state of the UI and I can call the method on the DataListUi object directly in the onClickData(DataListUi, Data) event method.

-If the DataListUi object is null, then when the new object is bound and onto(DataListUi) is called the new state is set on it.
+If the Ui object is null, then when the new object is bound, and onto(Ui) is called, the new state is set on it.
 If it is not null, then the changes in UI states can be animated on screen.
 In the example I have assumed that the animations will go from a specific state to the next, e.g. to 'loading' from 'failure to get new data', as there is a specific flow that the UI follows.
-However, if a UI state can be reached from multiple previous states, then one can simply check for each and animate to the new state accordingly.
+However, if a UI state can be reached from multiple previous states, then one can simply check for each and animate to the new state accordingly:

 ```java
 public class ExampleUiModel implements UiModel<ExampleUi> {